-In addition, a subsample of Year 6 participants were recruited for a Doubly Labelled Water (DLW) sub-study to measure energy expenditure (data are not be included in the Years 5 and 6 dataset, but will be included in a future dataset).
+In addition, a subsample of Year 7 participants were recruited for a Doubly Labelled Water (DLW) sub-study to measure energy expenditure.
+DLW data is not included in the Years 6-7 dataset but is instead included in a separate Years 6-7 DLW dataset.

-3 Archive documentation
+3. Archive documentation

-The NDNS RP documentation on the UK Data Archive has been organised into the following sections:
+The NDNS RP documentation has been organised into the following sections: